 Florida is known for its wide choice of holiday activities in wild nature, so that fans of eco-tourism are fully catered for in Orlando.
 The “Forever Florida” adventure park in St. Cloud is a special highlight for people of all ages: whilst adrenaline junkies get their fix on a zip-lining tour, nature lovers can horseback ride through Florida’s wilderness and experience the Sunshine State’s impressive flora and fauna up close.
 And if a day spent in the adventure park is not enough, family-sized cabins are available for rent.
 Or, if you prefer, you can pitch your tent and sleep under the stars.

-Feel the magic of the Walt Disney World Resort
+Feel the magic of the Walt Disney World Resort in Florida

 Blissful nature – kayaking through the Everglades

-After a strenuous day at Disney World an excursion on the wild side seems right on cue.
+After a fun-filled day at Walt Disney World Resort in Florida an excursion on the wild side seems right on cue.
 Kayaking is a popular pastime in Florida – and unsurprisingly so, given that Orlando is home to the headwaters of the famous Everglades.
 Boasting an endless string of rivers, marshes and lakes, the Everglades are an irresistible invitation to take to the water in a kayak.
 Kayaking is also a suitable sport for children.
 The Paddling Center in the Shingle Creek Regional Park is about a twenty-minute drive from the airport and even has four-seater kayaks with child seats for rent.
 Besides kayaking, park activities include fishing, hiking, mountain-biking and picnicking.
 And the park’s majestic cypresses, heavily laced with Spanish moss, provide the perfect backdrop for gorgeous holiday snapshots.

 Discover Florida’s fauna: airboat safaris with alligator sightings